ivavay/fullstack-open/README.md

   };
   ```
 - In the network tab, the API name shows the last part of the endpoint (the ID in this case)
+- Can use promise chaining `.then` when the logic just does one thing, such as updating state.
+When there are multi steps, use async/await.
+Await waits for the API to be fetched before doing sequential actions.